MattanMohel/jester-rs/README.md

 A unique symbol, therefore, is stored in `res`

-Continuing on, the `let` expression evaluates with `res` set to the new symbol
+Continuing on, the `let` expression evaluates with `res` LITERALLY set to the new symbol

 We are evaluating a `'(progn ...)`, meaning we're returning `progn` and its arguments UNEVALUATED, save for, of course, the `,` escapes